thunderbird89/esf/stories/story-knock-knock.md

 The delay stretched.
 Chen could picture Trager on her bridge, reviewing the tactical data, calculating the odds.

 > "Commander, when we arrive, the Ryzak are going to find out what happens when you threaten Earth.
 Third North Fleet will engage with everything we have.
-You hold that line for eight hours, and I promise you—we'll make them regret showing up."
+You hold that line for eight hours, and I promise you - we'll make them regret showing up."

 > "That's all we need, Admiral.
 Chen out."